Non-Martingale Fixed-Point Processes for Iterated Monodromy Groups: Introduction

 \section{Introduction}

-Arboreal Galois representations, which study the action of the absolute Galois group of a global ﬁeld on trees of iterated pre-images under rational functions, have recently noticed a recent growth in interest.
-The study dates to the foundational work of R. W. K. Odoni (\cite{Odoni, Odoni2, Odoni3}) in the 1980s, and followed by recent works.
-For example, see \cite{large, Benedetto1, iterated, density, martingale, Quadratic, Juul2, imagesize, wreath}.
-For a good introduction to this area, see the survey ~\cite{survey} written by R. Jones.
+Arboreal Galois representations, which encode the action of the absolute Galois group of a global or function field on the tree of iterated preimages of a rational map, have seen rapid development since Odoni's foundational work \cite{Odoni, Odoni2, Odoni3}.
+A central object of study is the fixed-point proportion